Jacobi relations on naturally reductive homogeneous spaces: Twistor Equations and Covariant Derivatives of Curvature

-\begin{corollary} \begin{enumerate} \item Let $(\,M,\,\,g\,)$ be the total space of the Hopf fibration over an $n$--dimensional complex space form or be a $7$--dimensional simply connected standard normal homogeneous space of positive sectional curvature (possibly) except for $\Sp(\,2\,)/\Sp(\,1\,)$.
-Then $\K_2^\circ$ is a generalized twistor. \item Let $(\,M,\,g\,)$ be a $6$--dimensional naturally reductive $3$--symmetric space.
-Then $\K_4^\circ$ is a generalized twistor. \end{enumerate} \end{corollary}
+\begin{corollary} \begin{enumerate} \item Let $(\,M,\,\,g\,)$ be the $(\,2\,n\,+\,1\,)$--dimensional ($n\,\geq\,2$) total space of the Hopf fibration over an $n$--dimensional complex space form or a $7$--dimensional simply connected standard normal homogeneous space of positive sectional curvature (possibly) except for $\Sp(\,2\,)/\Sp(\,1\,)$.
+Then, $\K_2^\circ$ is a generalized twistor. \item Let $(\,M,\,g\,)$ be a $6$--dimensional homogeneous strict nearly K\"ahler manifold.
+Then, $\K_4^\circ$ is a generalized twistor. \end{enumerate} \end{corollary}